Bjournaux/SeaFreeze/README.md

 To run the SeaFreeze function for ices and pure water you need to provide pressure (MPa) and temperature (K) coordinates and a material input:

 ```
-out=SeaFreeze(PT,'material')
+out = SF_getprop(PT, 'material')
 ```

 **For aqueous solutions**

-For obtaining properties aqueous solution of a given concentration in mol/kg, you need to provide pressure (MPa), temperature (K) and concentration coordinates (mol/kg):
+For obtaining properties of an aqueous solution of a given concentration in mol/kg, you need to provide pressure (MPa), temperature (K) and concentration coordinates (mol/kg):

 ```
-out=SeaFreeze(PTm,'material')
+out = SF_getprop(PTm, 'material')
 ```

 **For single properties**

-To improve computational efficiency, a list of specified thermodynamic variables can be calculated by specifying them as inputs to the SeaFreeze function:
+To improve computational efficiency, a list of specified thermodynamic variables can be calculated by specifying them as inputs:

 ```
-out=SeaFreeze(PT,'material', 'G', 'rho')
+out = SF_getprop(PT, 'material', {'G', 'rho'})
 ```

+> **Note:** The legacy entry point `SeaFreeze(PT, 'material', ...)` still works as a deprecated alias for `SF_getprop`.
 PT is a structure (gridded output) or array (scatter output) containing pressure-temperature points (MPa and Kelvin).

 * 'material' defines which ice, water, or solution to use.
 Possibilities: